 NSW Trains is a Statutory Authority constituted on the 7 December 2012 under the Transport Administration Act 1988 (NSW).
 It is domiciled in Australia and its principal office is at Wollongong Station, Lowden Square.
-NSW Trains' principal objective is to deliver safe and reliable railway and coach passenger services in New South Wales in an efficient, effective and financially responsible manner.
+NSW Trains' principal objective is to deliver safe and reliable railway and coach passenger services in New South Wales in an efficient, effective, and financially responsible manner.

 NSW Trains operates services in the intercity and regional areas and commenced operation on 1 July 2013.
-Rail Corporation New South Wales converted to the Transport Asset Holding Entity of New South Wales (TAHE) on 1 July 2020.
-TAHE provides access to the rail network, stations, majority of property and certain rolling stock at no charge to NSW Trains in accordance with the Rail Services Contract with Transport for NSW (TfNSW).
-On 30 June 2021, NSW Trains entered into new commercial agreements with TAHE which will result in access and licence charges commencing on 1 July 2021.
-NSW Trains is a controlled entity of TfNSW and TfNSW is a controlled entity of the Department of Transport.
-NSW Trains is a not-for-profit entity (as profit is not its principal objective) and it has no cash generating units.
+Transport Asset Holding Entity of New South Wales (TAHE) is the owner of the metropolitan and country rail network, stations, majority of property and certain rolling stock and provides NSW Trains with access and licence rights to the assets.
+NSW Trains pays access and licence charges in accordance with commercial agreements entered into with TAHE on 1 July 2021.

+NSW Trains is a controlled entity of Transport for NSW (TfNSW) and TfNSW is a controlled entity of the Department of Transport.